-Our smart, cost-efficient data masking tools and data management software help you prevent data breaches, pass compliance audits and meet domestic and international regulatory requirements for personal data privacy and corporate data protection.
-Masking production data with DataVantage® software allows you to use it for non-production purposes like application development, testing, training and more.
-DataVantage® for IMS now includes dynamic data masking functionality.
+Our smart, cost-efficient data masking and data management software helps you prevent data breaches, pass compliance audits and meet domestic and international regulatory requirements for data protection.
+Masking production data with DataVantage® software allows you to use it for non-production purposes.

-Have you created a GDPR compliance checklist?
-If so, data masking for GDPR is likely near the top of your priorities.
-Throughout the many GDPR requirements, key areas encompass data governance, data inventories, data protection, data breaches, and an individual’s rights around data collection, retention and usage.
-The complexities of GDPR suggest that organizations need to bake privacy protections into their business operations from start to finish.
+Data Masking is one driver towards meeting GDPR compliance requirements which encompass data governance, data inventories, data protection, data breaches, and an individual’s rights around data collection, retention and usage.
 Among other elements, DataVantage® data masking software solutions can help meet GDPR requirements encompassing anonymization.